akshaykumar-g10/rane-tresata/README.md

 └─ README.md                  # This file
 ```

-You can adapt the structure slightly as long as:
+The structure is flexible as long as:

-Code entrypoints remain in the root,
+- Code entrypoints remain in the root

-Data is under data/,
+- Training data stays under data/

-Models are saved under models/.
+- Models are saved under models/

 Setup
 Python version